timmywebdev/T1A3_TimothyNguyen/README.md

 ### **Feature 4 - Check Win then Pay Winnings**

 The final feature of this application occurs once the previous feature is completed.
 Once the list of the final output of the animation is created, this function will be called to check the output.
-The 'if' condition will check if the outputs(a, b, c) match each other.
-If a, b and c all match, the function will check which symbol it is.
-Depending on the symbol, a calculation is made to determine the 'winnings' variable.
-The 'bet_amount' is multiplied by the symbol's 'value' and then stored in the winnings variable.
-The 'winnings' variable is then added to the 'credits' variable.
+The `if` condition will check if the outputs `(a, b, c)` match each other.
+If `a, b, c` all match, the function will check which symbol it is.
+Depending on the symbol, a calculation is made to determine the `winnings` variable.
+The `bet_amount` is multiplied by the symbol's `value` and then stored in the `winnings` variable.
+The `winnings` variable is then added to the `credits` variable.
 A winning message will then be displayed with the winnings amount and the user will then be prompted back to bet again if they please.

 ```py
 def check_win(a, b, c):